A Message to Our Patrons Regarding COVID-19

 The Woodruff Arts Center opened in 1968 as the Memorial Arts Center.
-This project was an authentic milestone in Atlanta history, simultaneously remembering arts patrons who died in the 1962 Orly plane crash and continuing their legacy by assuring a central place for the arts in Atlanta’s future.
+This project was an authentic milestone in Atlanta history, simultaneously remembering arts patrons who died in the 1962 Orly plane crash in Paris, France and continuing their legacy by assuring a central place for the arts in Atlanta.

-Across nearly five decades, The Woodruff Arts Center has brought great art of all eras and cultures to Atlanta.
-Drawing from the regional and cultural influences around us, The Woodruff has given fresh and lively art back to the community and world, offering a key role in making Atlanta a global center for education, tourism and inspiration.
+For over five decades, The Woodruff Arts Center has brought great art of all eras and culture to Atlanta.
+Drawing from the regional and cultural influences, The Woodruff has given fresh and lively art back to the community and world, playing a key role in making Atlanta a global center for education, tourism and inspiration.